- 1 Preface

 It can tail-stand perfectly without the slightest wobble due to the triad tail.
 Owing to the design of the triad tail, activating the tail switch is also much easier without increasing the chances of accidental activation.

-For this quad lights, the spill, corona and hotspot is somewhat predictable – often producing what is known as a “wall of light”.
+For this triple lights, the spill, corona and hotspot is somewhat predictable – often producing what is known as a “wall of light”.
 With the sheer output from the LEDs used, the beam is still sufficiently “throwy” for recognising items in the near to mid-range distance.

 The above beam profiles are rough interpretations of what is seen when white wall hunting when up-close and slightly further away for the default optic (Narrow Clear – Carclo 10507) only.
 The beam varies based on the different optics used.
 When up-close, the beam has a somewhat circular hotspot with some slight corona and a triangle spill.
 At slightly further distance, the beam has a more circular hotspot with some corona and almost no visible spill.
 There are no rings in the beam when whitewall hunting/in real world usage.